 How the Deportation and Removal Process Starts

-- Why you're being ordered to appear
+- why you're being ordered to appear

-- How you allegedly broke the law or violated your immigration status
+- how you allegedly broke the law or violated your immigration status

-Relief from Removal
+Relief From Removal

-- Cancellation of Removal
+- cancellation of removal

-- Adjustment of Status
+- adjustment of status,

 Cancellation of Removal

-The availability of this relief is different for a lawful permanent resident (LPR) than for a non-lawful permanent resident (nonLPR), such as an undocumented alien.
+The availability of this relief is different for someone who is already a lawful permanent resident (LPR) than for a non-lawful permanent resident (non-LPR), most likely an undocumented alien.

-- Never been granted cancellation of removal in the past
+- never been granted cancellation of removal in the past.

 Adjustment of Status